MFA in Creative Writing - Admissions

 What are the program requirements?

-You can find out more about our curriculum on our Course of Study web page..
-You must earn 42 units to graduate and complete the following:
+You can find out more about our curriculum on our Course of Study web page.
+All students must complete the following to graduate:

 - 4 Writing Workshops (including tutorial focus in the genre)